How to Apply

 **University Risk Management policy requires that all OACS Global Program participants be registered Vanderbilt students through the duration of the program.

 Apply for the Nichols Humanitarian Fund

-Apply for *OACS Financial Assistance by submitting: 1) OACS Global Service Financial Aid Form 2018 and 2) a copy of your FAFSA
+Apply for *OACS Financial Assistance by submitting: 1) 2019 OACS Global Program Financial Aid Form

 *Please note that all students applying for financial assistance through OACS must also apply for aid through the Nichols Humanitarian Fund.

 Financial Aid Application Deadlines:

 Located on North Africa’s western coast, Morocco is an ethnically, culturally, and geographically diverse nation with a rich political and social history.
 In partnership with the Center for Cross Cultural Learning in Rabat, the OACS Global Service Program in Morocco aims to provide a comprehensive service-learning experience whereby students are immersed in Moroccan culture and society, while serving alongside locally run organizations to build capacity and address salient social injustices.
 The six-week program’s multi-pronged, holistic approach includes 20 hours of preparatory spring seminars, living-learning homestay accommodations with families in the Rabat medina, a peer-supported cohort model, structured group and individual reflection sessions led by a qualified site leader, and skills-based service site placements at local NGOs focused on human rights, immigration, women’s rights, and education.
 Ultimately, through delving into community-identified needs related to inequity and justice at their service sites, students gain a greater understanding of the interconnectedness of humankind and of the vital importance of global citizenship.